Infi19/penny_pilot/README.md

 2. Configure Firebase for your Flutter app:
    - Android: Add your app to Firebase, download `google-services.json` and place it in `android/app/`
    - iOS: Add your app to Firebase, download `GoogleService-Info.plist` and place it in `ios/Runner/`
+3. Enable Authentication, Firestore, and Storage services
+4. Set up appropriate security rules for Firestore and Storage

 ### Setting Up Gemini AI
 1. Get a Gemini API Key from [Google AI Studio](https://makersuite.google.com/app/apikey)